Hinckley Pilot 35 History

 Several layouts were offered for the interior space.
 The “custom” Pilot, of which there were only five built, has a raised cabin top (dog house) and a galley that runs the length of the starboard main cabin.
 Many options were offered to insure that the new owners would “love their….your Pilot almost as much as the Maine men who built her on the shores of the North Atlantic Ocean”.

-TARA is one of the five “custom” Pilot 35’s.
-Built in 1964 she is the 25th fiberglass Pilot 35 built by Henry R. Hinckley and Co. in Southwest Harbor Maine.
-Her first owner sailed her for 15 years and gave her the name TARA after the film Gone with the Wind.
+Tara is one of the five “custom” Pilot 35’s.
+Built in 1964 she is the 25th fiberglass Pilot 35 built by Henry R. Hinckley and Company in Southwest Harbor Maine.
+Her first owner sailed her for 15 years and gave her the name Tara after the film Gone with the Wind.
 Her second owner sailed her for 30 years, her 4th for 5 years and I have owned her since 2013.
 She has visited many ports on the eastern seaboard from the Chesapeake to Maine.
 Her former owners cruised with her heavily and she also participated in many regattas as her speed is legendary.
-In the 1990’s TARA went through a complete refit of her topsides, bottom and interior.
-In 2012 TARA was blessed with a new diesel engine.
+In the 1990’s Tara went through a complete refit of her topsides, bottom and interior.
+In 2012, Tara was blessed with a new diesel engine.